dsnair/JS-component-examples/README.md

 1. What is the DOM?

+> DOM (Document Object Model) arranges the tags in a markup languages, such as HTML or XML, as a tree structure.

 2. What is an event?

+> An event is any interaction that a user has with your app.

 3. What is an event listener?

+> An event listener is a function that fires when an event is triggered.

 4. Why would we convert a NodeList into an Array?

+> NodeList are array-like and lack many methods provided by Array, such as `.map()`.

 5. What is a component?

+> Components are the smallest, independent, reusable UI pieces within an app.

 ### Git Set-up